-Most people make resolutions in their lives about one of 3 things: food, health, finances (to save each month or pay off debt).
+Most people make resolutions or goals about one of 3 things: food, health, or finances.
 Or all of the above.

 It’s easy to have big, lofty goals.
 The hard part though, is finding ways to implement change in our daily lives to ACHIEVE the big goal.